AbhiroopSarkar/Coffee-Bean-CoffeeShop/README.md

 # Coffee-Bean Coffee Shop Website ☕

 Welcome to the Coffee-Bean Coffee Shop Website project!
 We're on a journey to blend coffee and code like never before.
-Join us and help make our website as brew-tiful as your favorite coffee blend.
+Implemented a prototype of a Coffee Shop Interface using basic HTML, CSS and Java Script.